 The Bottom Line

 You’re so afraid of losing her that you’re doing everything in your power to make her want to leave.
 Jealousy and possessiveness don’t preserve relationships – they destroy them.
+You now have the plan on how to stop being jealous.

 The irony is devastating: The more you try to control her to prevent losing her, the more you guarantee that you will lose her.
 Women leave controlling men, not because they want to cheat, but because they want to breathe.